Pion observables calculated in Minkowski and Euclidean spaces with Ans\"atze for quark propagators: Introduction

-Only a limited number of papers deals with the quark propagator modeling, or solving its SDE, in Min\-kow\-ski space. \v{S}auli, Adam, and Bicudo \cite{Sauli:2006ba} have explored the fermion--propagator SDE in Minkowski space.
+However, only a limited number of papers deal with the quark--propagator modeling, or solving its SDE, in Min\-kow\-ski space. \v{S}auli, Adam, and Bicudo \cite{Sauli:2006ba} have explored the fermion--propagator SDE in Minkowski space.
 The interaction used is a meromorphic function of momentum transfer squared; it has two simple poles on the real axis, in the timelike region.
 Various spectral representations of the fermion propagator are employed.
 Ruiz Arriola and Broniowski \cite{RuizArriola:2003bs} have proposed a spectral quark model based on a generalization of the Lehmann representation of the quark propagator and applied it to calculate some low--energy quantities.
-While their $\sigma_V$ and $\sigma_S$ functions [defined by Eq.~(\ref{QuarkPropagatorParametrization})] exhibit only cuts on the timelike part of the real axis, the quark dressing function $\AEu(z)$ [see Eq.~(\ref{QuarkPropagatorParametrization})] has pairs of the complex--conjugate poles in the complex momentum plane.
-Siringo \cite{Siringo:2015wtx,Siringo:2016jrc} has studied the analytic properties of gluon, ghost, and quark propagators in QCD, using a one--loop massive expansion in the Landau gauge.
-He studies spectral functions in Minkowski space, by analytic continuation from deep infrared, and finds complex conjugated poles for the gluon propagator but no complex poles for the quark propagator.
-A group of interconnected papers \cite{Roberts:1994hh,Frank:1994gc,Roberts:2010rn,Chang:2013nia,Mezrag:2014jka, Raya:2015gva,Horn:2016rip} typically start from a consistently truncated system of SDE and BSE, or some algebraic {\it Ans\"atze} for the quark propagator and Bethe--Salpeter (BS) amplitude inspired by such a consistent system.
-They have calculated the electromagnetic form factor (EMFF), transition form factor (TFF), and pion distribution amplitude (PDA), sometimes relying on Nakanishi--like representation \cite{Nakanishi:1963zz,Nakanishi:1969ph,nakanishi1971graph} to solve the practical problem of continuing from Euclidean space to Minkowski space \cite{Chang:2013nia}.
+While their $\sigma_V$ and $\sigma_S$ functions [defined by Eq.~(\ref{QuarkPropagatorParametrization})] exhibit only cuts on the timelike part of the real axis, the quark dressing function $\AEu(z)$ [see Eq.~(\ref{QuarkPropagatorParametrization})] has pairs of the complex--conjugate poles in the complex momentum plane. {}Siringo \cite{Siringo:2015wtx,Siringo:2016jrc} has studied the analytic properties of gluon, ghost, and quark propagators in QCD, using a one--loop massive expansion in the Landau gauge.
+He studies spectral functions in Minkowski space, by analytic continuation from deep infrared, and finds complex conjugated poles for the gluon propagator but no complex poles for the quark propagator. {}A group of interconnected papers \cite{Roberts:1994hh,Frank:1994gc,Roberts:2010rn,Chang:2013nia,Mezrag:2014jka, Raya:2015gva,Horn:2016rip} typically start from a consistently truncated system of SDE and BSE, or some algebraic {\it Ans\"atze} for the quark propagator and Bethe--Salpeter (BS) amplitude inspired by such a consistent system.
+They have calculated the EMFF, TFF, and pion distribution amplitude (PDA), sometimes relying on Nakanishi--like representation \cite{Nakanishi:1963zz,Nakanishi:1969ph,nakanishi1971graph} to solve the practical problem of continuing from Euclidean space to Minkowski space \cite{Chang:2013nia}.
+The Nakanishi representation is also used in Refs. \cite{Mezrag:2020iuo,Duarte:2022yur}.
+The covariant spectator theory is related to the SDE and BSE in Minkowski space \cite{Gross:1969rv,Biernat:2013fka,Biernat:2014xaa,Biernat:2018khd}; one starts with the usual BSE with one particle restricted to the mass shell, resulting in a three--dimensional equation.
+In addition to the one--gluon exchange, the interaction kernel may include a covariant generalization of linear confining potential.
+The pion EMFF is calculated in Refs.~\cite{Biernat:2013aka,Biernat:2015xya,Biernat:2018tlj}.